November 11, 2018

 New Zealand as a trout fishing destination is very affordable, if you know how to go about it.
 The main items that can make it expensive are staying at fishing lodge style accommodation and using fishing guides.
 For visitors to New Zealand that don’t have any local knowledge, guides and lodges might seem like the only realistic solution.
 After all you wouldn’t want to spend the time, money and effort to get here and then not know what to do or where to do it.

 From a cost and convenience point of view, New Zealand has affordable and easy to navigate transport and modest accommodation costs if you stay off the beaten tourist trail.
-On a modest budget it is easy and inexpensive to rent a car or campervan and stay in campgrounds or holiday parks near some very good fishing rivers.
+On a modest budget it is easy and inexpensive to rent a car or campervan and stay in campgrounds, holiday parks or modest motels near some very good fishing rivers.
+Petrol is more expensive in NZ on the surface of it but when you take currency in to account, driving here is still very affordable.
+If you are very adventurous or want a true wilderness experience there are Department of conservation huts that can be booked for next to nothing.
+These are in remote locations that usually require a half or full day hike to reach.
+Many of them are close to amazing fishing locations.

 The distances to and between world class fishing rivers is minimal compared to most large countries.
 A four-hour drive will get you from the main airport to several world-famous rivers.
 A further two or three hours will get you to the next incredible fishing location.
 A two- week vacation will cover multiple excellent fishing locations at a cost that is very realistic for almost any fishing enthusiast.